Housing

 Much of Bentonville's workforce struggles to find affordable housing within the city.

-A partnership was formed with the city of Bentonville staff, Bentonville city council, local developers, city of Bentonville planning commissioners, social service providers, Excellerate Foundation, and Bentonville residents.
+A partnership was formed with the city of Bentonville staff, Bentonville city council, local developers, city of Bentonville planning commissioners, social service providers, Excellerate Housing, and Bentonville residents.
 The workgroup spent a year digging into the causes and a solution: Project ARROW.

 LAST UPDATED • February 10th, 2023